codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-lending.md

 **Action required: none or significant**

-Implemeting a Sign Up with Xero flow is not a requirement for Lending Partners as they are not required to have a listing in the Xero App Store.
+Implementing a Sign Up with Xero flow is not a requirement for Lending Partners as they are not required to have a listing in the Xero App Store.

 If you would like to be listed in the Xero App Store for go-to-market reasons, you must provide Sign Up with Xero, which requires additional development work that typically takes several days to complete.
 We prepared a [full guide](/integrations/accounting/xero/partner-certification/sign-up-with-xero) to the Sign Up with Xero flow.

 ---

 ## If getting data...